containeroo/website/content/en/docs/cloudflare-operator/core_concepts.md

 For more information on creating and using DNS records, please refer to the [DNSRecords documentation](/docs/cloudflare-operator/resources/dnsrecord).

+## Accounts and zones

+Account resources hold Cloudflare API credentials.
+If there is exactly one Account in the cluster, Zone and DNSRecord resources can omit `spec.accountRef` and the operator will use that Account automatically.

+When you configure multiple Accounts, set `spec.accountRef.name` on each Zone.
+DNSRecords use the Account from their matching Zone.
+A DNSRecord can also set `spec.accountRef.name` directly, but it must match the Zone account when the Zone has one.

+For Ingress and Gateway API route automation, use the `cloudflare-operator.io/account-ref` annotation when records should be created through a specific Account.

 ## IP objects

 IP objects can be utilized to follow the "don't repeat yourself" (DRY) principle.